How Long Does it Take to Renew Green Card?

-For your renewing Green Card cost, you will need to pay a fee of $540.
-This is a filing form fee of $455, and fingerprint, signature, and photo for $85.
+You will need to pay a green card renewal fee of $540.
+That includes a filing fee of $455, and fingerprint, signature, and photo for $85.

 How Long to Renew Green Card

 Generally, a Green Card is valid for 10 years.
 If your card is conditional, it will only be valid for 2 years.
 Holders who are permanent residents must renew their cards on the predetermined schedule in order to continue living in the United States.
-If you are a permanent resident with a Green Card that is expiring, you should fill out and file Form I-90 sooner than later.
-Your Green Card must be renewed if:
+If you are a lawful permanent resident with a Green Card that is expiring, you should fill out and file Form I-90 sooner than later.

 - Your card is expiring within 6 months.

 - If your name or biographic information has changed.

 - Your Green Card has incorrect information on it.